lqc/thinkcspy/source/strings.rst

 #.
 Now rewrite the ``count_letters`` function so that instead of traversing the
-   string, it repeatedly calls the ``find`` method, with the optional third parameter to locate new occurences of the letter being counted.
+   string, it repeatedly calls the ``find`` method, with the optional third parameter to locate new occurrences of the letter being counted.

 #.
 Assign to a variable in your program a triple-quoted string that contains
    your favourite paragraph of text - perhaps a poem, a speech, instructions